 Have you ever been in a conversation with someone and before you can even finish you’re thought, the other person is trying to solve or fix the issue?
 Or maybe they start to tell you about something in their life that they think relates to what you’re talking about right now?
 I find this very frustrating because the other person isn’t really listening.
 Rather they are trying to fix the issue so that they can move on to something else.
 When this happens, I often feel less than important.
 I feel the other person isn’t really listening to me completely.
 I feel the conversation or interaction isn’t quite complete because I haven’t really been heard.

 If you ever come away from a conversation feeling not quite satisfied, then maybe you weren’t really understood either.
-Being fully understand leads to a much deeper personal connection and when that is lacking in our daily conversations, then you’ll find a lack of satisfaction in your communication with other people.
+Being fully understood leads to a much deeper personal connection and when that is lacking in our daily conversations, then you’ll find a lack of satisfaction in your communication with other people.

 Through my yoga therapy training I’ve spent many hours learning how to deeply listen to another person.
 From my training one thing that I realized is that this is a skill that we often don’t teach kids.
 Most of us grow up listening but not really paying attention to what another person is saying.
 What then happens is that we don’t learn to take the time to really figure out what someone is saying and whether we need to do anything to help them or whether we just need to deeply listen to the other person.